Slow-roll approximation in quantum cosmology: Discussion

 The overshoot problem is the apparent tension between two features of inflationary models that descend from string theory \cite{Brustein:1992nk}.
 On the one hand, for consistency reasons, the inflationary plateau must lie well-below the Planck scale.
 Assuming the field descends from a region of string scale energy density, it will have a large kinetic energy when it arrives at the inflationary plateau.
 On the other hand, also for consistency reasons, the extent of the inflationary regime is expected to be small in Planck units \cite{Ooguri:2006in}.
 This leads to the expectation that the inflaton will generically ``overshoot'' the inflationary plateau, and so inflation will not occur.

 In \cite{Freivogel:2005vv} one explains how this problem is resolved in bubble universes that arise from a CDL tunneling event: the negative curvature inside such bubbles provides a friction term that brings the inflaton to a halt on the inflationary plateau, independently of the magnitude of the initial kinetic energy.
 In the NB proposal the universe is positively curved, so this mechanism is not available.
-Instead, it is the imaginary time evolution that provides an effective friction term.
-Because the solution is smooth, $\dot{\phi} = 0$ at the south pole of the $S^4$.
+Instead, it is the imaginary time evolution that provides an effective friction term.\footnote{We should be quick to note that this assumes the instanton we have identified in this paper provides the dominant contribution to the semiclassical wave function.
+As we mentioned in \S\ref{Euclreg} we found no evidence for other $O(4)$-symmetric solutions on $B^4$, but we are not able to exclude them altogether, let alone possibly dominant solutions on other manifolds, which could reintroduce the overshoot problem.} Because the solution is smooth, $\dot{\phi} = 0$ at the south pole of the $S^4$.
 At the equator, the field only has kinetic energy $\propto \varepsilon_1 H^2$ which is small compared to the potential energy $\propto H^2$.
 These are two mechanisms which solve the overshoot problem by making $|\dot{\phi}| \ll H$ at the onset of inflation (in e.g. \cite{Easther:2013bga,Easther:2013rva} it is claimed such a mechanism does not exist).